Waffen-SS at war

 The difficulty in finding recruits was to prevent more rapid expansion, and it was in order to overcome this problem that Himmler’s recruiters began to look for the men in the countries recently defeated and occupied by Germany who had expressed an interest in joining the Waffen-SS.

-In June 1941, when Germany invaded Russia, the Waffen-SS field formations were as follows: SS divisions Das Reich, Totenkopf, Polizei and Wiking; brigades ‘Battle Group Nord’ and Leibstandarte Adolf Hitler, and an infantry regiment, with a strength of total 36,517 men.
+In June 1941, when Germany invaded Russia, the Waffen-SS field formations were as follows: SS Division Reich, SS-Totenkopf Division, Polizei and Wiking, brigades ‘Battle Group Nord’ and Leibstandarte Adolf Hitler, and an infantry regiment, with a strength of total 36,517 men.

 Total Waffen-SS strength including staffs, establishments and schools was 160,405 men.
 However, the fighting on the Eastern Front was to be tougher than anything previously encountered and by November the Waffen-SS had already suffered 30,000 casualties.